hmrc/email-verification/README.md

   }, // Optional, if absent then SI UI will prompt the User for the email address "labels": { // Optional
     "cy": {
-      "pageTitle": "Gwiriwr Treth Myfyrwyr", // Optional, will be displayed in email as sub-title "userFacingServiceName": "Gwasanaeth Gwiriwr Trethi Myfyrwyr" // Optional, will be displayed in the email as signature },
+      "pageTitle": "Gwiriwr Treth Myfyrwyr", // Optional.
+Shown in the Page Title of the passcode entry screen "userFacingServiceName": "Gwasanaeth Gwiriwr Trethi Myfyrwyr" // Optional.
+Displayed in the email as a signature starting "Gan y xxxx"
+    },
     "en": {
-      "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub-title if labels.cy.pageTitle is missing
-      "userFacingServiceName": "Student Tax Checker Service" // Optional, will be displayed in the email as signature if labels.cy.userFacingServiceName is missing
+      "pageTitle": "Student Tax Checker", Optional.
+Shown in the Page Title of the passcode entry screen "userFacingServiceName": "Student Tax Checker Service" // Optional.
+Displayed in the email as a signature starting "From the xxxx"
     }
   },
   "lang":"en" // Optional; en or cy; defaults to "en"